 Let us now check the differences between warrant vs call option;

 In the call option, the buyer gets the right but not the obligation to buy the underlying asset at a predetermined rate and time.
-Stock warrant, on the other hand, gives the holder the right to avail the specific number of shares at a pre-determined price and at a specific date.
+On the other hand, the stock warrant gives the holder the right to avail of the specific number of shares at a pre-determined price and at a specific date.

 Type of Contract